Christian tradition states

 has people in a crowd rejecting Jesus as the Messiah because the Messiah was

-expected to come from Bethlehem in Judea, whereas Jesus was known to come from
+expected to come from Bethlehem in Judea, whereas Jesus was known to have come from

 Galilee.
-But both are compatible with Luke's account, assuming that Joseph and
+It can be argued that both Mark's and John's passages are compatible with Luke's account, assuming that Joseph and

 Mary returned quickly from Bethlehem in Judea to Nazareth.